ShaneWhitmore/Distributed-Systems-CA1/README.md

 State the context you chose for your web API and detail the attributes stored in the main database table.

+I chose to use music Artists and their songs as the context for this assignment.
+The main attributes include:
++ Artists:
+    + id
+    + artistName
+    + recordLabel
++ Songs:
+    + artistId
+    + genre
+    + origional_language
+    + title
+    + artist
+    + release_date
+    + recordLabel

 ### App API endpoints.

-[ Provide a bullet-point list of the app's endpoints (excluding the Auth API) you have successfully implemented. ] e.g.
+#### App endpoints

-+ POST /thing - add a new 'thing'.
++ POST /artists - add a new artist to the database (protected by authorisation)
-+ GET /thing/{partition-key}/ - Get all the 'things' with a specified partition key.
++ GET /artists - get a list of all artists in the database
-+ GEtT/thing/{partition-key}?attributeX=value - Get all the 'things' with a specified partition key value and attributeX satisfying the condition .....
++ GET /artists/{artistId} - get a list of songs by an artist using the artistId
++ GET /artists/song?artistId=valueX - get all songs from an artist whos 'artistId' matches 'valueX'
++ GET /artists/song?artistId=valueX&recordLabel=valueY - get all songs from an artist whos 'artistId' matches 'valueX' and whos recordLabel matches 'valueY'
++ GET /artists/song?artistId=valueX&artist=valueY - get all songs from an artist whos 'artistId' matched 'valueX' and whos name matches 'valueY'

+#### Auth API endpoints
++ POST auth/signup allows users to create an account & a confimation code is sent via email
++ POST auth/confirm_signup allows user to confirm their email address via the code sent by email
++ POST auth/signin allows users to sign into their account and receive a token required for adding artists to the database
++ POST auth/signout allows users to sign out

 ### Update constraint (if relevant).

 [Briefly explain your design for the solution to the PUT/Update constraint
 - only the user who added an item to the main table could update it.]

 ### Translation persistence (if relevant).